Results 18,921 to 18,940 of 36810

-Last edited by Heliocentric; 29-12-2013 at 12:10 AM.I'm failing to writing a blog, specifically about playing games the wrong way
+Last edited by Heliocentric; 29-12-2013 at 12:10 AM.I am once again writing a blog, vaguely about playing games the wrong way

 I told myself I would give up on Super Hexagon.
 A few months later I noticed I had accumulated twelve hours of playtime.
 And still no Hexagonest!

 DMC:Devil May Cry - I'm not sure the hate for this game, either from fan boys of the old series or the reviewers is justified.
 The new Dante is just as good as the old one, he's just different.
 The story is pretty good, there's great boss battles in it, the combat works well and it doesn't outstay its welcome.